 - Apply for reduced non-smoker optional life insurance rates if you have optional life insurance as a smoker and have been tobacco-free for at least 12 months

 - Enroll in GIC Dental/Vision or change dental plans if you are eligible (primarily Managers, Legislators, Legislative staff and certain Executive Office staff)

 - Opt in or out of pre-tax premium basic life and health insurance deductions

 Be sure to read your GIC Benefit Decision Guide for annual enrollment details.
 Ask your GIC Benefits Coordinator for your guide.
 These will be delivered to agencies during the week of April 1.
-The guides are also available on our website.
+The guides are also available here .

 Do your homework during annual enrollment, even if you don’t plan to make any changes:

 - Review the GIC Benefit Decision Guide for benefit and rate changes effective July 1.

 - Consider enrolling in a limited network plan to save money every month on your premiums.
 These plans have the same benefits as the wider network plans, but save money because they have fewer physicians, hospitals, and other providers.

 - Contact the plans to find out if your doctors and hospitals still participate in your plan.
 Specify the plan’s full name, such as “Harvard Pilgrim Primary Choice Plan” or “Harvard Pilgrim Independence Plan,” not just Harvard Pilgrim.